Bruce Lehrmann: Appeal

 The Full Court of the Federal Court heard the appeal over two days, beginning on 20 August 2025.
 The grounds for Lehrmann's appeal were that he was denied procedural fairness and natural justice in the original trial.
 Burrows argued in court that "[h]e was taken by surprise as to the nature of the rape … it was pleaded as a violent rape, when His Honour [Justice Lee] found it was a non-violent rape."
-In response to Burrows' arguments, Justice Craig Colvin expressed that he did not grasp the concept of a non-violent rape, stating: "I'm not sure [Lee] found a non-violent rape, and I'm not sure that's a concept I understand."
+In response to Burrows's arguments, Justice Craig Colvin expressed that he did not grasp the concept of a non-violent rape, stating: "I'm not sure [Lee] found a non-violent rape, and I'm not sure that's a concept I understand."
 Justice Michael Wigney noted that, in the original trial, Lehrmann had denied that any sexual activity or rape had occurred, and therefore it would have been illogical to question him about the specific nature of an event he wholly denied.
 Barrister for Ten, Matt Collins stated that it was a "astonishing submission" that Lehrmann may have given different evidence if a "non-violent rape" was put on him in the original defamation trial.

-The decision on Lehrmann's appeal is pending with justices reserving their decision for a later date.
+On 3 December 2025 the Federal Court dismissed Lehrmann's appeal.
+The court in its judgment went beyond Justice Lee's previous judgment, stating that “only reasonable inference to be drawn from the facts, known and observable to Mr Lehrmann at the time he had sexual intercourse with Ms Higgins, is that Mr Lehrmann did turn his mind to whether Ms Higgins consented to sex, was aware that she was not consenting, but proceeded nonetheless”.
+The court ordered Lehrmann to pay the defences legal costs.
+Following the outcome of the appeal, Higgins posted on social media that "Finally, it feels like I can breathe again".
+She further said "I cannot begin to tell you how re-traumatising it is to have your rapist weaponise the legal system against you for daring to speak out."

+Lehrmann filed an appeal to the High Court of Australia in January 2026.
+In his fillings, Lehrmann alleged that the original trial judge, Justice Lee, had engaged in their own research and was therefore not impartial.
+He further argued that the Full Court of the Federal Court erred in going beyond Lee's original finding of "non-advertent recklessness" in regards to Higgins's consent.
+Special leave to appeal was dismissed with costs on 9 April 2026, with the court citing "insufficient proposects of success to warrant a grant of special leave", and the absence of "a question of law that is of public importance".
+The court's dismissal of his appeal brought his legal avenues for appeal to an end.